 When you take time to unplug, you get time to plug back into old habits.

 Morning times used to be my favorite time of the day.
 But, somewhere between college and now, I lost the routine of slow mornings.
-I was joking recently with a friend, who had spent the night at my apartment (before social distancing, of course) that I am a torpedo in the morning and she is the low tide.
+I was joking recently with a friend, who had spent the night at my apartment, that I am a torpedo in the morning and she is the low tide.
 We balance one another out.
 But, truth be told, I wished I could be more like the low tide, slowly waking up, easing into the day, instead of thinking of the million things that needed to be accomplished before 9AM that day.

 Make time for what makes you happy and healthy.

 I started reading more, too.
 Since I was on social media less, I got to start off the year reading some books that had been on my bookshelf for far too long.
 So far, I’ve read 23 books.
 Some of you might be thinking, woah, isn’t that the opposite of slowing down?
 It might sound like it, but for me, it’s not.
 Reading+journaling are two things that allow my busy mind and body to sit and rest and just be.
 Learning to be still with God+taking time to do things that I love by myself has been transformative, to say the least.
 I would also like to say here that slowing down looks different for everyone.
 In Emily Freeman’s book, The Next Right Thing, she states, “Did this activity draw me closer to God or push me further from him?
 Remember, there are no wrong answers.
 What is life-giving for me may be life-draining for you.”
 This is why it is so important to ask yourself, what activities are life giving to me?
-For me, among other things, it’s reading.
-But, if we don’t take the time to unplug from technology, we won’t be able to actively engage in these life giving activities.
 Learning to unplug and slow down allowed me to tap into things that enriched and will continue to enrich my life for the better.

 So, what’s next?
 I’m back on my personal account.
 But, I have a new perspective on my relationship with technology as a whole, and have developed some new habits that I hope will stick as I reclaim rest in 2020.
 More than anything, I hope that I will continue to make room to slow down.
 And, I hope that as a society, we continually learn to do just so.